 Heritage & Cultural Society

-We have a sports membership of around 400 students – nearly one third of our school population.
+At least 1 in 3 of our students are involved in our school’s (over) 20 team sports at the Division I Level of the sports under the Hong Kong School Sports Federation purview.
 Teams practise 2 to 3 times weekly on campus where available to ensure a strong unity and cohesion among the athletes.

 Intermediate Mixed Choir (Heep Yunn School & Diocesan Boys’ School)